sorebear/banner-ad-framework/README.md

 {% from "./links.html" import link, closeLink, enabler %}
 ```

-This line imports Macros to build either standard links or doubleclick links depending on the build process which is run.
-When `gulp develop` or `gulp build` is run, it will import the macros from `resources/html/macros/dataLinks/links.html`.
-When `gulp develop:doubleclick` or `gulp build:doubleclick` is run, it will import the macros from `resources/html/macros/dcLinks/links.html`.
+This line imports Macros to build either click tags or exit links depending on which develop/build process is run.
+When `gulp develop:campaign` or `gulp build:campaign` is run, it will import the macros from `resources/html/macros/clickTags/links.html`.
+When `gulp develop:studio` or `gulp build:studio` is run, it will import the macros from `resources/html/macros/exitLinks/links.html`.

 ### Extending Layouts